-Yes, we are in the process of implementing round two of the ARTS program.
+Yes, we are in the process of starting round three of the ARTS program.

 The ARTS program primarily uses federal funds from the Highway Safety Improvement Program (HSIP).
 The principles and purpose of ARTS and HSIP are:

 The program goal is to reduce fatal and serious injury crashes.